 Our courses that offer this unit of study

 Further unit of study information

 Five day-long seminars (Block Teaching).

 In-semester assessment(s) (80%), Exam (20%)

-No set text book: A reading pack can be obtained from the University Copy Centre
+A reading pack can be available from the University Copy Centre

 Faculty/department permission required?

 Study this unit outside a degree

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.